micmejia/bible-dump/NKJV/Genesis/Gen 41.md

 Then Pharaoh said to Joseph, "Inasmuch as God has shown you all this, _there is_ no one as discerning and wise as you.

 ###### 40
-You shall be [^g]over my house, and all my people shall be ruled according to your word; only in regard to the throne will I be greater than you."
+You shall be over my house, and all my people shall be ruled according to your word; only in regard to the throne will I be greater than you."

 ###### 41
 And Pharaoh said to Joseph, "See, I have set you over all the land of Egypt."